 Permeability addresses both air and water as appropriate.
 In the case of water removal methods, the containment materials must be resistant to water.
-Ground covers should always impermeable, and of sufficient strength to withstand the impact and weight of the debris and the equipment used for collection and clean-up.
-Ground covers must also extend beyond the containment boundary to capture escaping debris.
+When ground covers are used they shall be of sufficient strength to withstand the impact and weight of the debris and the equipment used for collection and clean-up.